In a nutshell

 - Some instructions fly into chambers, need immediate attention and then disappear just as quickly.
 Others can rumble on for years.

-- Variety is a key attraction.
-Traditional work can involve human interest: wills and inheritance can cause all sorts of ructions among families.
-Commercial Chancery practitioners deal with blood-on-the-boardroom-table disputes or bust-ups between co-writers of million-selling songs or disputes about literary estates.
+- Variety abounds.
+Traditional work can involve human interest: wills and inheritance can cause serious family rifts.
+Commercial Chancery practitioners deal with boardroom disputes or bust-ups between co-writers of million-selling songs or disputes about literary estates.